 As the number of films in a series grows, the probability that the latest entry will be terrible increases geometrically.
-Generally, the chance that the first sequel will be terrible is near to 50%.
-If it's Direct-to-Video, the chances that the third one is nothing but unmitigated crap is already close to 100%.
+While the first sequel of a movie is something of a coin toss between "totally awesome" and "mediocre", the more they push the Cash Cow

 installment, it will frequently mark a sharp downhill turn even when the second movie turned out all right.
 And even if there's a good trilogy, going beyond that

 sequels.
 Numerous examples exist of planned sequels which have been extremely good.
 And good unplanned sequels do exist; but the vast majority of sequels are on a downhill slope.
 The distinction is that unplanned sequels tend to have the feel of being tacked onto a story that was finished and done with, for no reason other than that the first work made lots of money and someone wants to keep that sweet gravy train coming in.

 Common symptoms of Sequelitis — the elements that contribute to the sequel not being as well-received as the original — can include, but are not limited to: